 The neuropsychologist is a doctoral-level clinical psychologist who has attended at least two years of additional post-doctoral fellowship training relating to neurological difficulties.
 The neuropsychologist is especially qualified to understand and treat problems that arise when the brain is affected by a variety of neurological problems.

-Get more information on the Clinical Neuropsychology Guide for Patients and Families document [pdf].
+Get more information from the Clinical Neuropsychology Guide for Patients and Families document [pdf].

 To see a neuropsychologist, you must have a referral from an EvergreenHealth neurologist.